UKHO/k6-workshop/README.md

 Modify the code in ex1.js to the call the *Bowl* service detailed here: `http://{SUT_HOSTNAME}/swagger`

 Call it 10 times, with 2 virtual users (VUs), with each VU pausing 1 second between each call.
+Do this by simply adding sleep(1); at the right place in your code!

 Verify that the API call returns a 200 response, using a [check](https://k6.io/docs/using-k6/checks/)